UtrechtUniversity/MATLAB-on-HPC/README.md

 Researchers at Utrecht University typically perform their calculations at the [UBC cluster](https://wiki.bioinformatics.umcutrecht.nl/bin/view/HPC/WebHome) or at [SURFsara](https://userinfo.surfsara.nl/).
 This guide presents a step-by-step workflow to make it possible to run your MATLAB script on both clusters.
 In some of the steps links are provided to introductory text to learn more about the backgrounds when required.

-Below you find links to the different parts of the workflow we recommend.
+Below you find links the guides to setup the workflow that we are recommending.
 Part 1 describes all preparatory steps regarding installation of software and only need to be performed once.
 Part 2 describes the steps that are used for running code on HPC on a regular basis.
 Part 3 provides examples of ways to parallelize MATLAB code and make full use of HPC.